Hi everyone,

 4. On a separate bowl, mix equal amounts of olive oil and balsamic vinegar - amount depends on how much dressing you want in your salad.
 Drizzle the salad dressing on the salad, add a pinch of salt.

-1 whole grain pizza dough - you can make your own or buy one from the grocery or local baker such as
+1 whole grain pizza dough - you can make your own or buy one from the grocery or local baker such as Papa Ceo's in Spadina and Harbord.

 6 tomatoes, diced